RanHao1999/SWA-Data-Analysis/README.md

 Here, tstart should be the *timeslice* in GMM_Hao_Tutorial.ipynb + 4s.
 Make sure that the folder names match.

 ### Step 2.2 : Go to GMM_3components_parallelised.py
-**!!!
-This code is still under developing!!!
-Be Cautious to use it!!!**

-Use this if you are happy to sacrifice accuracy and want to increase the speed of calculating.
+Use this if you are happy to sacrifice a bit accuracy and want to increase the speed of calculating.

-  Concept:
+  Idea:
   To enable parallelisation while keeping temporal continuity, we process the time series in blocks (e.g. N = 15 slices ≈ 1 min at 4 s cadence).
   1. First timeslice is obtained via Hao_GMM_Tutorial.ipynb
   2. The next block of measurements, all use the results from Hao_GMM_Tutorial.ipynb as initial values.